What is DataCurate?

 PDF and other digital formats: $95.00

-Consulting and training: Metadata standards and best practices, ONIX 3.0, EPUB 3 metadata, assigning subjects and categories, metadata technology and systems selection, metadata trends.
+Webinars, workshops, presentations, consulting, and on-site training: Metadata standards and best practices, ONIX 3.0, EPUB 3 metadata, assigning subjects and categories, metadata technology and systems selection, metadata trends.

 Contact us to tell us more about your organization and find out how DataCurate can help.